 I also found speaking to flight attendants and pilots really helped because it made realize that these people do these flights multiple times a week (sometimes a day) for a living..

 If you don’t like takeoffs and landings, then be sure to book a nonstop flight.
 Even if that means driving to an airport a lot further away.
-Here’s a list of alternate airports with their driving distances.
+Here’s a list of alternate airports with driving distances.

 If you don’t want to fly long distances, then book shorter flights.
 When my wife and I would go on round-the-world trips, we would always book flights that were about six hours.
 Not just because we get antsy on long flights but we wanted to see more destinations.
 Multiple times we would fly Los Angeles to Toronto (4.5 hours),.
 Toronto to London (6 hours), London to Doha (6 hours), the Middle East to Bangkok (6 hours), Bangkok to Tokyo (6 hours) and then Tokyo to Los Angeles (9 hours).
 It was amazing and I look forward to the time when my son can take those trips, too.